Course Code: GES507

 Understand Adobe After Effects, a powerful application used to create motion graphics and visual effects for film and video.
 Learn how to employ After Effects to design sophisticated motion graphics by designing text and object animations, compositing videos and images, and adding audio and effects.
-You'll learn how to set keyframes on a timeline and work with transform properties, motion paths, masks, and effects, developing a solid foundation in this increasingly popular and versatile program.
+You'll learn how to set keyframes on a timeline and work with transformations, motion paths, masks, and effects, developing a solid foundation in this increasingly popular and versatile program.

 Margaret Penney is a teacher, designer, writer and media artist.
 Margaret developed the digital media curriculum at The Masters School, an independent school outside New York City.
 As a Web and motion graphic designer, Margaret has worked with Simon & Schuster, TIAA-Cref, Nike, Delia's girls clothing, MTV, and Sol Lewitt.
 As a new media artist, she has exhibited at the Institute of Contemporary Arts in London; the Museo Tamayo in Mexico City; and around NYC.
 Her artwork has been reviewed globally online, in print magazines, and included in the book Eye Candy from the Underground: Fresh Styles for Web Designers.
 She has lectured on new media art at Purchase College, the School of Visual Arts Annual Conference for Educators, and the Pratt Institute.
 As a writer, she has been published in New York Arts magazine, Rhizome.org, and the Baltimore City paper.
 Margaret has a B.A. from Johns Hopkins University and M.F.A. from Columbia University.

 Bruce Bicknell is an instructor, illustrator, animator, web and graphic designer, and video editor.
 In his career, he has worked on projects for Adobe Systems, ATI, PhotoShop Elements Techniques, MacTribe, Yellow Machine, and Mac Design, to name a few.
 Bicknell holds degrees in Computer Animation and Web Development from the International Academy of Design and Technology.